yasnoleg/Dribbble-E-Commerce-Shot-Cover/README.md

 😘

 <h1>ADOBe XD<h1/>
- <span>i can create a nice looking cover with photoshop or illustrator but i choose adobe xd because it easy to use<span/>
+ <h3>i can create a nice looking cover with photoshop or illustrator but i choose adobe xd because it easy to use<h3/>